pebonius/nswengine/README.md

 }
 ```

-you can also use the optional `font` parameter to set the font to a monospace one
+you can use the optional `font` parameter to set the font to a monospace one

-when adding ascii graphics mind that certain characters, like the backslash `\` or quotation marks `"` will need to be escaped by putting a backslash in front `\`, otherwise json will get angry at you
+when adding ascii graphics mind that some characters, like the backslash `\` or quotation marks `"` will need to be escaped by putting a backslash in front `\`, otherwise json will get angry at you

 so this won't work